 Dorm resident activities are held, such as movies, dances, B-B-Q's, and day trips.
 These are resident hall activities and may not be supervised by our department.
 Our department has Special Olympics and the snow skiing club.

-Staff supervision is active until curfew and, as with any college student; our student's are expected to adhere to dormitory rules and regulations:
+Students are expected to adhere to dormitory rules and regulations:

 - Curfew: 10:00 p.m.
 M-TR - 12:00 a.m.
 FR-SAT